sachin3098/MLP-project-Last-term/README.md

 <p>3.
 The best Hyperparameters for the Random Forest classifier are:{'n_estimators': 100, min_samples_split': 6, 'max_features': 'sqrt', 'bootstrap': False}</p>
 <p>4.
 Best Hyper parameter for Bagging classifier are :{'n_estimators': 500, max_samples=100, 'max_features': 100, 'bootstrap': False}</p>
 <p>5.
 The best accuracy score achieved is 0.80004</p>

-<p>How do this project useful in the real world</p